-Crunchyroll Expo is new anime fan convention that organized by Crunchyroll that aims to bring industry and media icons together for one weekend.
+Crunchyroll Expo is a new anime fan convention that organized by Crunchyroll that aims to bring industry and media icons together for one weekend.
 After months of reporting its progress along with a week of prepping, the Crunchyroll Expo 2017 weekend was finally here and this was its story.

 Anyone who enjoyed FanamieCon or Sillicon Valley Comic Con would enjoy a weekend at Crunchyroll Expo.
 The event had vendors from all over Northern California along with artist to sell copies of their work and a diverse group of special guests who were eager to meet their fans.
 Best of all, a pass to Crunchyroll Expo means you could also check out some of the concerts at MAGWest.